-IDENTIFICATION OF SINGLE NUCLEOTIDE POLYMORPHISM (SNP) AND PATHWAY ANAYLSIS OF THYROID STIMULATING HORMONE BETA (TSHβ) GENE RELATED TO GROWTH TRAIT IN TWO CHICKEN BREEDS
+IDENTIFICATION OF SINGLE NUCLEOTIDE POLYMORPHISM (SNP) AND PATHWAY ANAYLSIS OF THYROID STIMULATING HORMONE BETA (TSHβ) GENE RELATED TO GROWTH TRAIT IN TWO COMMERCIAL BROILER STRAINS

 ABSTRACT

-Genetic variation drives phenotypic diversity in poultry and form the basis for improvement programs for better performance traits while TSHβ gene regulates growth through the HPT axis.
-This study investigated SNPs within the TSHβ gene in two chicken breeds and its involvement in HPT axis and neuroactive ligand receptor interaction pathway.
-200 chicks (100 per breed) were reared under intensive management.
-At 8 weeks, liver samples from 32 birds (16 per breed) were collected for RNA molecular analyses.
+Genetic variation plays crucial role in broiler form the basis for better performance traits while TSHβ gene separately regulates the broiler growth.
+This study investigated SNPs within the TSHβ gene in two broiler strains and its involvement in HPT axis and neuroactive ligand receptor interaction pathway.
+A total of 200 unsexed broiler day old chicks (100 per strain) were used in this study and were reared in two different compartments.
+At 8 weeks, liver samples from 32 broilers (16 per strain) were collected for RNA molecular analyses.
 Total RNA was extracted, reverse transcribed to cDNA and TSHβ expression quantified by real-time PCR.
 Sequencing identified four SNPs, three in the 5′UTR and one synonymous variant in the coding region with haplotype analysis showing four haplotypes confined to Ross308.
 Variant effect predictor (VEP) indicated that SNP4 may exert dual regulatory roles, as it is positioned within the 3′ untranslated region (UTR) and simultaneously downstream of the gene.
 Pathway analysis confirmed TSHβ involvement in HPT axis and neuroactive ligand receptor interaction pathway.
-These findings affirms TSHβ as a functional candidate gene for growth regulation and provides valuable marker for molecular breeding and genetic improvement.
+These findings affirms TSHβ as a functional candidate gene for growth regulation and provides valuable marker for molecular poultry breeding and genetic improvement.

-Keywords: TSHβ gene, SNPs, Ross 308 chicken, FUNAAB Alpha chicken, genetic diversity.
+Keywords: TSHβ gene, SNPs, Ross 308, FUNAAB Alpha broiler, genetic diversity.

 INTRODUCTION

-Growth traits are economic indicators in poultry production, as they influence productivity and profitability.
-They are complex, shaped by genetics, nutrition, environment and endocrine control.
-Genetic variation provides the foundation for phenotypic diversity and enables selective breeding aimed at improving performance and adaptability.
+Growth traits are economic indicators in poultry production (include in-text citation and references).
+Growth in poultry is influenced by genetics, nutrition, environment and endocrine control (ref).
+Genetic variation enables selective breeding aimed at improving performance and adaptability (ref).
 Identifying genetic markers, especially SNPs is vital for marker assisted selection in poultry, since they can alter gene expression or protein function (Deng et al., 2017; Ramírez-Bello and Jiménez-Morales, 2017).
 In chickens, SNPs within growth related genes such as GHR, IGF1 and TSHR have been associated with growth rate, body composition and feed conversion efficiency (Oh et al., 2021; Li et al., 2022).

 The thyroid stimulating hormone beta (TSHβ) gene encodes the β-subunit of thyroid stimulating hormone (TSH), a pituitary glycoprotein that regulates thyroid hormone synthesis and secretion through the hypothalamic pituitary thyroid (HPT) axis (Klein, 2019; Pirahanchi et al., 2023).
 Thyroid hormones, triiodothyronine (T3) and thyroxine (T4) play important roles in metabolism, thermogenesis and skeletal development, influencing overall growth and feed efficiency in poultry (Mullur et al., 2014; Bernal, 2022; Shahid et al., 2023).
 Polymorphisms within TSHβ may alter transcriptional efficiency and gene expression, leading to phenotypic variation in growth traits (Oh et al., 2021).
-Studies in commercial and native chicken breeds have reported associations between TSHβ SNPs and body weight/carcass characteristics highlighting its potential as a candidate gene for growth improvement.
+Studies in commercial and native chicken breeds have reported associations between TSHβ SNPs and body weight/carcass characteristics highlighting its potential as a candidate gene for growth improvement (ref).

 In Nigeria, poultry production relies on both exotic and improved indigenous breeds (Bassey et al., 2022).
-The Ross 308 broiler, developed in the United Kingdom (UK) by Aviagen, is known for rapid growth and high feed efficiency (Ogunnupebi et al., 2023).
+The Ross 308 broiler, developed in the Scotland by Aviagen, is known for rapid growth and high feed efficiency and feed conversion ratio (Ogunnupebi et al., 2023).
 The FUNAAB Alpha broiler, developed by the Federal University of Agriculture, Abeokuta, is valued for adaptability and meat quality (Ojoawa et al., 2021).
-Despite their importance, limited information exists on TSHβ polymorphisms and it relationship with growth traits in these breeds.
+Despite their importance, limited information exists on TSHβ polymorphisms and it’s relationship with growth traits in these breeds.
 This study explored TSHβ gene variation in Ross 308 and FUNAAB Alpha chickens to identify functional SNPs linked to growth performance.
-By combining SNP and pathway analyses, it aimed to reveal molecular mechanisms and gene networks involved in growth regulation, providing valuable insights for marker assisted selection and sustainable poultry breeding programs in Nigeria.
+By combining SNP and pathway analysis, it aimed to reveal molecular mechanisms and gene networks involved in growth regulation, providing valuable insights for marker assisted selection and sustainable poultry breeding programs in Nigeria.